DVPombo/SOLETE/README.md

 # Corrigendum
 Versions of the SOLETE Platform up to and including v2.3 contained two major bugs.
 1. When spliting the data in training, validation, and testing sets.
+This was directly affecting accuracy.
 2. In the postprocessing of results, when calculating RMSE.
+This was affecting evaluation quality.

-I can only apologize for these mistakes, which have been corrected in versions v3.0 and upwards
+I can only apologize for these mistakes, which have been corrected in versions v3.0 and upwards.